openstack-archive/fuel-plugin-dynatrace/doc/source/installationGuide.rst

 3. Enable the plugin and fill the configuration fields with correct values of your Dynatrace environment (Settings > Other > Dynatrace).

- - Dynatrace Environment ID: your Dynatrace environment ID
+ - Environment ID: your Dynatrace environment ID
- - Dynatrace Token: your Dynatrace environment token
+ - Token: your Dynatrace environment token
+ - Managed IP/Domain: if you have a Dynatrace Managed node/cluster setup in your environment, provide the IP address or the domain name

-4. Add nodes and assign the *Dynatrace* role to all nodes.
+4. Add nodes and assign the *Dynatrace OneAgent* role to all controller nodes.
+Assign the *Dynatrace Security Gateway* role to a node and don't assign any other roles to that node.
 Sample node configuration is provided below.
-[IMAGE]

 5. Finish the configuration according to your requirements.

 6. Press *Deploy changes* to deploy the environment.

+Validate Dynatrace Plugin
+'''''''''''''''''''''''''
+1. After a successful deployment, ssh to the controller nodes and make sure that there is a *oneagentwatchdog* process running.
+2. After a successful deployment, ssh to the node with the *Dynatrace Security* *Gateway* role.
+Make sure that there is a *dyntracegateway* process running.
+3. After a successful deployment, log in to your Dynatrace environment and make sure that you find all nodes with the *Dynatrace OneAgent* role  in the host view and that you see, that one Security Gateway has been found in your environment.